s0rta/revengate-new/roadmap.md

 - [x] phantruchs do not recover from forgivness

 ## v0.12.9
+- [ ] TroisGaules neighborhood uses Dungeon destination for passages rather than prefabs

 ## v0.13
 - [ ] new quest: Pacherrs are seeking some new crystals